 Additionally, Respondents 32 and 42 indicated that they did not want to attract negative attention from netizens or upset their friends with different political ideologies.
-This preference for privacy in relation to political views aligns with the previous research, which indicates that surveillance practices on social media lead many individuals to be hesitant in sharing their political leanings for fear of disrupting their relationships with their family and friends (Marwick, 2012; Trottier, 2011; Westcott & Owen, 2013).
+This preference for privacy in relation to political views aligns with previous research, which indicates that surveillance practices on social media lead many individuals to be hesitant to share their political leanings for fear of disrupting their relationships with their family and friends (Marwick 2012; Trottier 2012; Westcott and Owen 2013).